Learn about managing and switching organizations in Experience Cloud.

 https://experience.adobe.com/#/sso:@adobecustomer.com.
 You can also go directly to a specific application by bookmarking this URL, appended with the application path.
 (For example, for Adobe Analytics,

-You might need to locate your organization ID for support purposes.
+You can locate your assigned organization ID for support purposes.
 You can verify that you are in the correct organization, or switch between organizations, using the Organization menu.

 Typically, Experience Cloud administrators grant access to applications and services.
-In rare circumstances, you may need to link application credentials to an Adobe ID.
+In rare circumstances, you can link application credentials to an Adobe ID.

 Follow the steps in your email invitation to the Experience Cloud.

 Log in using your Adobe ID or Enterprise ID.

 The applications to which you have access are colored.

 This type of message displays if you are part of the appropriate group (and have permission to the application) but have not yet linked your account credentials to your Adobe ID.

 You can specify a default organization and landing page to use when you log in.